jamesheald/COIN/README.md

 #### Fit group average data

-To fit the COIN model to group average data, create an object array (one object per participant) using indexed assignments:
+To fit the COIN model to group average data, create an object array (one object per participant) using indexed assignments.
+For example, to create an array of objects for a group of P participants:
 ```
-for participant = 1:P
+for p = 1:P
-    obj(participant) = COIN;
+    obj(p) = COIN;
 end
 ```
 Each object should have the same model parameters but different adaptation data.
-In general, the paradigm (perturbations, sensory cues) will also be different for each object (participant).
+The adaptation data and paradigm (perturbations, sensory cues) of each object should be appropriate for the participant.

+Each object in the array should its own adaptation data and a paradigm (perturbations, sensory cues) participant.

 It is assumed that there an equal number of adaptation measurements per participant.
 The i-th average adaptation data point is the average of the i-th adaptation data point of each participant.

 The objective_COIN method can then be called:
 ```